ZauchnerP/gmoTree/README.md

 - `delete_dropouts()`: Deletes the data of participants who did not finish at (a) certain app(s) or page(s).
-This function deletes the participants’ data from all data frames in the oTree list.
+This function deletes the participants’ data from all data frames in the list of data frames.
 Caution: It does not delete the cases from the original CSV and Excel files!

-- `delete_cases()`: Deletes the data of specified participants from all data frames in the oTree list.
+- `delete_cases()`: Deletes the data of specified participants from all data frames in the list of data frames.
 Caution: This function does not delete the data from the original CSV and Excel files!

 - `delete_sessions()`: Deletes the data of specified sessions from all data frames in the oTree